wizeline/serverless-fullstack/README.md

 cp example.env.development .env.development
 ```

 Modify the values in your `.env.development` file.
+If you're using a shared developer account, you should set `SERVERLESS_SERVICE_SUFFIX=-brett`, ensuring the value you specify is unique and not used by other developers on your team.

 Run `npm run deploy:dev` to deploy to your dev account.